boettiger-lab/sarsop/README.md

 Our problem is defined by a state space, `states`, representing the true fish stock size (in arbitrary units), and an action space, `actions` representing the number of fish that will be harvested (or attempted to harvest).
-For simplicitly, we will permit any action from 0 harvest to the maximum possible state size.
+For simplicity, we will permit any action from 0 harvest to the maximum possible state size.

 A stock recruitment function, `f` describes the expected future state